On homological notions of Banach algebras related to a character: Abstract

 \section{Abstract}

-In this paper, we investigate $\phi$-homological properties for Beurling algebras, where $\phi$ is a character on those Banach algebras.
+In this paper, we countinue our work in \cite{11}.
 We show that $L^{1}(G,w)$ is $\phi_{0}$-biprojective if and only if $G$ is compact, where $\phi_{0}$ is the augmentation character.
-Also we show that $M(G,w)$ is $\phi^{i_{0}}_{0}$-biprojective if and only if $G$ is a compact group, where $\phi^{i_{0}}_{0}$ is an extension of augmentation character to $M(G,w)$.
-We define the notion of character-projective Banach $A$-bimodules and also $\phi$-split and $\phi$-admissible triples.
-We show that $L^{1}(G)$ is amenable if and only if some particular $\phi$-admissible triples of Banach $L^{1}(G)$-bimodules are $\phi$-split triples.
+We introduce the notions of character Johnson amenability and character Johnson contractibility for Banach algebras.
+We show that $\ell^{1}(S)$ is pseudo-amenable if and only if $\ell^{1}(S)$ is character Johnson-amenable, provided that $S$ is a uniformly locally finite band semigroup.
+We give some conditions whether $\phi$-biprojectivity ($\phi$-biflatness) of $\ell^{1}(S)$ implies the finiteness (amenability) of $S$, respectively.